Kahayla/Research-Repository-IT5016D/InspiredCode/InspiredCode.md

 ### Implementation

 In my chatbot app, I applied lessons from the example code.
-I utilized a numbering system and conditions to track the user's progress.
+I utilised a numbering system and conditions to track the user's progress.
 Leveraging React, I enhanced UI interaction.
 Below is a snippet demonstrating conditional responses based on user input:

 ```javascript
 const getBotReply = (msg) => {